delftdata/stateflow/src/split/README.md

 A good first step (we consider only a single split):
 1) Identifying where the call is in the AST hierarchy.
 2) See how we can 'split'

+A call is just an expression, so it can be evaluated almost _everywhere_.
+We could compute up and until the point where the Call() is done, then set the result of the Call() and start evaluating the next statements.